 Service to others is a natural extension of being a Marian student.
 Though Marian does not require a specific number of service hours, all students are involved in service in some way, either through the sites and opportunities that Marian facilitates or with the opportunities that they pursue on their own.
 A service reflection paper, however, is required of all students each year on the variety of service completed during the previous 12 months.

-Service Sites: Below is a list of the 2021-2022 service sites for Marian students.
-Marian encourages its students to take advantage of these opportunities to serve the Omaha community.
+Service Sites: Marian partners with selected community nonprofits each school year and encourages its students to take advantage of these opportunities to serve the Omaha community.
 If you have any questions please contact Sr. Jackie Thorn at 402.571.2618, ext.
 1166.